All Products

 select weekday(from_unixtime(0));

--- The command fails because from_unixtime returns a STRING, and weekday does not accept a STRING input parameter.
+-- The command fails because from_unixtime returns STRING, and weekday does not accept STRING.

 • Hive